-Preparation of Subproject specific IPPs:If the screening of an individual subprojectPWD / MDIFC /identified in the IPPF indicates that tribal communities are present in, or havePMUcollective attachment to, the area of the subproject, project will ensure that, beforePMUthe subproject is implemented, a social assessment is carried out and an IPP isprepared in accordance with the requirements of this framework.

-Disclosure: The social assessment report and draft IPP will be made available to thePNaffected tribal communities in an appropriate form, manner, and language.
-PostPNfinalization of the IPP, the document is also made available to the affected tribalcommunities in the same manner as the earlier draft documents.
+Preparation of Subproject specific IPPs: If the screening of an individual subproject identified in the IPPF indicates that tribal communities are present in, or have collective attachment to, the area of the subproject, project will ensure that, before the subproject is implemented, a social assessment is carried out and an IPP is prepared in accordance with the requirements of this framework.
+PWD / MDIFC / PMU Disclosure: The social assessment report and draft IPP will be made available to the affected tribal communities in an appropriate form, manner, and language.
+Post finalization of the IPP, the document is also made available to the affected tribal communities in the same manner as the earlier draft documents.
+PWD / MDIFC / PMU